svegapons/kaggle_airbnb/README.md

 The code produces a prediction with a score around 0.88670, winner of the 3rd place out of 1463 teams in the competition.

-The entire run can take several hours and you may run into memory issues with less than 8GB RAM.

 [competition]: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings

 ## Description (from competition [website][competition])